What Happens at the MBA Stock Pitch Challenge?

 For each stock pitch, a single presenter from each team makes a ten-minute presentation, followed by judges' questioning of all three team members for five minutes.
 For each of the three stock pitches, teams feature a different team member as presenter.
 The event is held before a live audience, but other competing teams are not permitted to watch one another's presentations in the first two rounds.
 Finalists are allowed to watch other teams present as long as they have finished their own presentation.
 Non-finalists are allowed to watch final rounds.

-Students (Lodging and meals provided)
+Students (Lodging and meals provided for participating students only)

 - Experience the intensity, depth, and breadth of questions posed by top investment professionals - the kinds of questions asked daily on Wall Street.

 - Network with investment industry professionals - SPC judges, sponsors, and MBA competitors who will soon enter the field.